 And so I give you the Cowboy and Cowgirl's Guide to finding and evaluating sources with all the steps you'll need to find solid answers to your questions.

 8.2 Step One: Choose Yer Horse (Select a Topic)

 My kids call their grandpa "Cowboy Phil" because he wears a big custom-made hat, likes to go on cattle drives, and taught my kids how to ride a horse.
 He also taught them that it matters what kind of horse you choose.
 "You pick your horse based on the work at hand.
-If you have a --[insert Phil's wisdom].
+You don't want to take a rodeo horse on a long drive.
 But above all, you've gotta really love your horse."

 Similarly, you want to choose your research topic wisely; you don't want to invest a lot of time, energy, and resources into researching a topic for a long paper unless you really love it.
 This semester you'll be spending a significant amount of time on this topic: you'll likely create an extensive literature review looking at what others have said about your topic, write a proposal based on it, and/or give an oral presentation or poster presentation explaining this topic to your peers.
 So find something you love, because it won't be worth investing in unless you really love yer horse, er, topic.
 So what's the best way to find good sources?

 One of the most overlooked and underrated parts of the research process is doing background research.
 Students often want to just jump right in to finding sources on a topic, but the problem is that no one can know how wide or narrow their topic is until they take a good look at the bigger picture.
 Getting a bird's-eye view of your topic will help you understand the context of how your topic fits into your field in general and even how it fits into the bigger world.
 It will also help you discover what questions are being asked, what the hot topics are in your field, and where the most promising research is going.
 All this will help you create a better research question and streamline your database searches down the road.